 Your smile is an important part of who you are, which means you want to be able to show it off as often as possible.
 When it comes to a beautiful smile, the health of your teeth and gums matters, and when you have an impacted tooth, you run the risk of severe issues developing.
 Many people have impacted teeth, but not many understand the risks associated with choosing to do nothing about them.
-Impacted teeth cause more problems than just cosmetic concerns, they affect your overall oral health.
+They can cause more problems than just cosmetic concerns, they affect your overall oral health.

 What Is an Impacted Tooth?

-Problems with Impacted Teeth
+Problems with Teeth Trapped below the Gums

 Impacted teeth also cause the following:

 - Pain and discomfort